Looking for a Martin Luther King Jr lesson plan to teach your children this year?

 Coloring page – Have young children work on this coloring page as they listen to MLK’s I have a dream speech.

 Word Search – Words that relate to the life and legacy of Dr. King.
 Have children complete the word search and engage in discussion of the words.
 How do they relate to Dr. King?
 What are their definitions?

-Fill in the blank worksheets – To complete this activity children will need to listen to or read the I Have A Dream Speech.
+Fill in the blank worksheets – Children will need to listen to or read the I Have A Dream Speech to complete this activity.

 I highly suggest having children listen to the speech as it is an amazing speech in both content and delivery.
 This speech stands out even amongst the most notable speeches in history.

 While listening to the speech, My son immediately commented on how well Dr. King was projecting his voice and speaking with much enthusiasm.
-My son has previously taken a presentation class with our homeschool co-op and knows that this can be hard to do.
+My son has previously taken a presentation class with our homeschool co-op and knows this can be hard.

 *Listen and watch King’s I Have a Dream Speech below

 Copy Work/Letter Tracing Page – Children will read and trace the preamble to the Declaration of Independence.